sanderbockstaele/math/README.md

 I wanted to create a "real" program, and i wanted to learn more maths.

 # Coding style
-I haven't done it myself but please run clippy.
+I haven't done it myself but please run clippy before you commit.